gmastro/mindgeektask/GUIDE.md

 #### Upserts

 Way the best way to reduce time for inserting content.

-Anything converted to Eloquent is an _overkill_ especially when eagerly loaded, has relations and is not cached
+Anything converted to Eloquent is an _overkill_ especially when eagerly loaded, has relations and is not cached.

 -----